17ex/DataLiteracy/README.md

             - `fig/plot_delay_decomposition.pdf` (Figure 4 in the project report)
             <!-- TODO replace with appropriate files, ensure this is correct-->

-Note that in the above, it is assumed that your working directory is set to the root directory of this repo.
+Above, it is assumed that your working directory is set to the root directory of this repo.
 This is not necessary, but if you have a different working directory, ensure that you use the correct file paths.